-Table 6 provides the estimation of E/O ratios on a larger set of variables, including (1) the level of containment measures (as measured by the average of government stringency index within the sample period), (2) the vaccination campaign (as measured by the number of Covid-19 vaccinations administered per hundred population), (3) a set of demographic variables including population density, urban population share, and aged 65+ population share, the level of income (as measured by GDP per capita), and (4) a set of variables from the World Governance Indicators database measuring the quality of governance - including rule of law, voice and accountability, and government effectiveness.
-The sample covers about 140 countries for December 2020 and December 2021, depending on data availability by core variable.
+Table 4 provides the estimation of factors affecting the E/O ratio with a larger set of regressors, including (1) the level of containment measures (as measured by the average of government stringency index within the sample period); (2) the vaccination campaign (as measured by the number of Covid-19 vaccinations administered per hundred population); (3) a set of demographic variables including population density, urban population share, and aged 65+ population share, the level of income (as measured by GDP per capita); and (4) a set of variables from the World Governance Indicators database measuring the quality of governance - including rule of law, voice and accountability, and government effectiveness.
+The sample covers roughly 140 countries for December 2020 and December 2021, depending on data availability.

-The first column shows that, at the end of 2020, the association between E/O and the average level of stringency index are significantly negative, while the associations with other indicators are all insignificant.
+The first column shows that, at the end of 2020, the association between E/O and the average level of stringency index is significantly negative, while the associations with other indicators are all insignificant.
 At the end of 2021, in addition to the similar significant and negative associations with the average level of stringency index, cumulative E/O is significantly and negatively correlated with voice and accountability, as well as with urban population share in the global sample.
+Notably, the vaccination variable that had a significantly negative impact on the E/O ratio at the end of 2021 in Table 4 is now insignificant in the presence of the additional variables above.
+It is likely that this is due to a high degree of multicollinearity between vaccinations and other controls.
+Table 3A in the appendix presents a correlation matrix of our core variables which likely confirms these suspicions.

-These results show that on average, countries that impose more stringent (on average) containment measures are likely to see a smaller gap emerge between their cumulative excess and official mortality.
-Also, countries in which there are higher perceptions of the extent to which its citizens are able to participate in selecting their government, freedom of expression, freedom of association, and a free media are likely to see a smaller gap between their cumulative excess and official mortality.
+These results show that on average, countries that impose more stringent containment measures (on average) are likely to see a smaller gap emerge between their cumulative excess and official mortalities.
+Also, countries which record higher perceptions of citizens’ ability to participate in selecting their government, and rank higher on freedom of expression, freedom of association, and a free media are likely to see a smaller gap between their cumulative excess and official mortality.
 One possible explanation of this result is that it would be harder for a country with higher perceptions of voice and accountability to manipulate officially reported mortality.
 Relatedly, countries with a higher urban population share would find it harder to manipulate officially reported mortality because urban populations are likely to have better access to both domestic and international information.

-Table 6: Regressions of Cumulative Excess/Official Covid-19 Mortality across Countries with Additional Controls, 2020 and 2021.
+Table 4: Broad Regressions of Cumulative Excess/Official Covid-19 Mortality across Countries with Additional Controls, 2020 and 2021.